Interbank lending with benchmark rates: Pareto optima for a class of singular control games: Introduction

 \subsection{A model of interbank lending with benchmark rates}

 We shall now describe a stylized model of interbank rates which represents interactions among banks in terms of a stochastic dynamic game.

-Consider first an exogenous process $r_t$ representing a rate set by the central bank, with respect to which banks will position their lending rates. $r_t$ is typically modeled as a mean-reverting diffusion process driven by a Brownian motion $B$ representing random macroeconomic shocks.
+Consider first an exogenous process $r_t$ representing a rate set by the central bank, with respect to which banks will position their lending rates. $r_t$ is typically modeled as a mean-reverting diffusion process driven by a multidimensional Brownian motion $\pmb{B}$ representing risk factors driving random macroeconomic shocks.
 Each bank $i$ quotes a rate $r^i_t$ at a `spread' $X^i_t$ with respect to the reference rate $r_t$: $r^i_t= r_t + X^i_t$.
-Bank $i$ is also affected by the macroeconomic shocks represented by $B$ but may control its rate $r^i_t$ through positive or negative adjustments to its spread $X^i_t$, which we may represent by a pair $(\xi^{i,+}, \xi^{i,-})$ of non-decreasing processes.
+The spread of each bank $i$ is affected by the macroeconomic shocks but the bank may control its rate $r^i_t$ through positive or negative adjustments to its spread $X^i_t$, which we may represent by a pair $(\xi^{i,+}, \xi^{i,-})$ of non-decreasing processes representing increases (resp. decreases) in the spread:

+where $\pmb{\sigma}^{i}$ is a volatility matrix representing the sensitivity of the spread $X^i$ to macroeconomic factors.
 The benchmark (`LIBOR') rate $L_t$ is then defined as a weighted average of these offered rates:

-Note that the 'drift' term in the dynamics \eqref{eq.interbank} originates from the control.
+Note that the `drift' term in the dynamics \eqref{eq.interbank} originates from the control.
 One may also consider an additional drift term $\mu^idt$ in the uncontrolled dynamics, a positive drift corresponding to a bank whose creditworthiness is gradually deteriorating, leading to a steady increase of its spread.
+(See more general set-up in Section \ref{sec:formulation}.)